I am not sure which service to book – what should I do?

 Yes.

-We also offer a massage loyalty card – enjoy 50% off your 6th visit as a thank you for your continued support.
+At Gatehouse Health, we offer a massage loyalty card – enjoy £15 off your 6th visit as a thank you for your continued support.

 What should I do after my Massage treatment?